snail23/ironpedal/README.md

 - Save/load your effect settings to external flash via QSPI
 - Effects can be individually enabled/locked
 - Record and play back up to 5 minutes of audio via the Looper effect
+- 10 different profiles that you can use to save your settings

 ## Building from source
 Make sure you have the [Arm GNU Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/downloads) and [OpenOCD](https://github.com/openocd-org/openocd/releases) installed, as well as `make`.
 To build, run the following command in the main directory.